bestie/terrestrial/README.md

   User = Struct.new(:id, :name, :email, :posts)
   Post = Struct.new(:id, :author, :subject, :body)

-  # Configure Sequel as usual
+  # Configure a Sequel database connection (you may already have one)

   database = Sequel.postgres(
     host: ENV.fetch("PGHOST"),